Emma Caldwell’s killer could have been prosecuted in 2008, family told

 She said the way Police Scotland and the Crown Office work together has been “transformed” in recent years and “allegations of violence against women are heard and acted upon”.

-Mrs Caldwell and the family met Police Scotland Chief Constable Jo Farrell on Wednesday, and the officer apologised to them and the families of Packer’s other victims for having been “let down by policing in 2005”.
+Mrs Caldwell and the family met Police Scotland Chief Constable Jo Farrell on Wednesday, and the officer apologised to them and the families of Packer’s other victims for having been “let down by policing in 2005” and backed calls for an inquiry.

-She said: “It is important that Emma’s family and the public get answers to the many questions they have.
-I therefore support the family’s calls for a public inquiry.
-I absolutely commit that Police Scotland will fully participate in any further proceedings.

 Miss Caldwell’s family met First Minister Humza Yousaf and Justice Secretary Angela Constance earlier in the week.